Manufacture of musical instruments in an adult education centre in Azuay

 Roundtable with colleagues from the local civil society and the Ministry of Education

-DVV International has been working in Ecuador since 2010 and has been represented by a regional office in Quito for the Andean region since 2014.
+DVV International has been working in Ecuador since 2010 and has been represented by a regional office for the Andean region in Quito since 2014.
+DVV International is the only German actor for adult education represented in the country.

 Improvement of the national educational programme: Through training and the development of innovative further training offers for qualification of managerial and teaching staff of local training centres, DVV International wants to qualitatively improve and orient existing educational programmes toward target groups.